uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 [Maya Installaton Guide](https://www.uwe.ac.uk/study/it-services/software/specialist-software#autodesk_maya)

+We will be using Maya 2025, but you can use a previous version.

 It is essential that you have a mouse.

 The screen shots in this worksheet are from the PC version of Maya, if you are using a Mac they may look slightly different but the functionality will be the same.